 - See also about numerous hiking routes on Tenerife here with this site.

-If you need accommodation on the island please check with Interhome, and Booking.
+If you need accommodation on the island, you can do this through Booking.com.
+I have used their services many times in the past and can fully recommend them..
 They provide a large variety of holiday homes and apartments.